 Klebsiella pneumoniae is a Gram-negative, nonmotile, encapsulated, lactose-fermenting, facultative anaerobic, rod-shaped bacteria belonging to the Enterobacteriaceae family.
 K. pneumoniae is considered to be an opportunistic pathogen, causing infections in immunocompromised individuals, including pneumonia, bloodstream infections, wound or surgical site infections, and meningitis.

-K. pneumoniae is naturally fond throughout the environment (especially soil) and normal human and animal flora in the oral cavity, skin, and intestines.
-K. pneumoniae has been reported to be a common contaminate of wood products, which were a source of infection in dairy cattle farms.
+Where found: Klebsiella species are ubiquitously found throughout the environment, including surface water, wastewater plants, soil and mucosal surfaces and intestines of humans and animals.
+K. pneumoniae has been reported to be a common contaminate of wood products, which were a source of infection in dairy cows.